coderRadr/EmployeePortal/README.md

 # EmployeePortal
-A SpringBoot - React Js application to search and update employee records
+A SpringBoot - Angular application to search and update employee records